 Through <www.roguefarmcorps.org> in Ashland we will offer internships to students who want to help us build a sustainable 'Green' future for all nations, and people, to enjoy.
 Engineering students at Oregon Institute of Technology, in Klamath Falls, <www.oit.edu> will be another source of talent to help us design and build our many sites, and structures on them, along with developing assembly line production of synthetic fuels units, and electric Vision VTOL airships. <http://visionvtol.weebly.com>

 Please See Lower Part of Page

-Serious investors are invited to contact Mr. Greg A. O'Neill, Owner/Founder, White Tiger Farm, LLc., at his e-mail address below to dialog over this awesome investment opportunity in Spokane, WA.
+Serious investors are invited to contact Mr. Greg O'Neill, Executive Director, White Tiger Farm, LLc., at his e-mail address below to dialog over this amazing investment opportunity.

 Website design by Greg O'Neill